Tuesday, April 30, 2019

 HUNCHBACK could have been aimed entirely at adults if it weren't for the gargoyles, particularly the one voiced by Jason Alexander, who provided comic relief.
 However, implementing characters who are second bananas to the main character in this film is not a good idea for Disney.
 It is not appropriate because it creates a tonal shift.
 These secondary characters aren't significant to the plot.
 What's important is the main character of Quasimodo, who yearns to be accepted by mainstream society and escape his confinement inside the walls of Notre Dame.
 One main character in the movie I compliment is the main villain, Judge Claude Frollo.
 Frollo is a particularly frightening villain who seeks to destroy the gypsies.
 It is up to the hero Quasimodo to stop Frollo from carrying out his plans of damnation.
 Not since Scar in The Lion King have we seen a villain so menacing and scary.

-The animation is beautiful, and the backgrounds depict the scenery of 15th-century Paris, for instance, the entire Notre Dame cathedral.
+The animation is beautiful, and the backgrounds depict the scenery of 15th-century Paris, including the entire Notre Dame cathedral.
 Most of the songs by Alan Menken, including "Hellfire", "God Help the Outcasts", and "Out There", are good and fit effectively into the score of an animated musical like HUNCHBACK.
 The voice-overs are equivalent to live acting, with superb performances from Tom Hulce, Demi Moore, Kevin Kline and Tony Jay.
 They all have lent their voices to HUNCHBACK, thus creating a rich and complex set of characters.

 Not exactly the best Disney animation, but HUNCHBACK still comes close to The Lion King or Beauty and the Beast by high standards.
-You better watch it with a parent or guardian or if younger viewers have questions about the mature content in the film.
+You better watch it with a parent or guardian if younger viewers have questions about the mature content in the film.
 So exercise viewer discretion, everyone.

 Star rating: (7/10) Good Movie